kubeflow/website/content/en/docs/pipelines/sdk/pipelines-with-tekton.md

 installing the `kfp-tekton` Python package.

-If you cloned the `kfp-tekton` project, you can find example pipelines in the `samples` folder or under `sdk/python/tests/compiler/testdata` folder.
+If you cloned the `kfp-tekton` project, you can find example pipelines in the `samples` folder or in the `sdk/python/tests/compiler/testdata` folder.

     dsl-compile-tekton \
         --py sdk/python/tests/compiler/testdata/parallel_join.py \